CagriCatik/STM32-HW-Design-with-KiCAD/webpage/docs/03_PCB_Layout/04_Changing-Footprints-Adding-3D-Models.md

-# Fixing 3D Models and Adjusting Footprints in KiCad
+# Fixing 3D Models and Adjusting Footprints

 Ensuring that your PCB design accurately represents real-world components is crucial for successful enclosure design, assembly checks, and manufacturing.
 This section provides a comprehensive guide on addressing **missing or incorrect 3D models** and **oversized footprints** using KiCad.
 By following these steps, you can enhance the mechanical accuracy and overall quality of your PCB design.